 - FIN 4610 or FIN 4710 (students may take either FIN 4610 or FIN 4710 abroad, but not both)

 Grades Earned for Study Abroad

 You will receive a grade for every course you take abroad.
 There is no “pass/fail” for courses taken abroad.
 However, not all grades students receive for their course work abroad will be displayed on their Baruch transcript.
 In addition, depending on the program, the credit for the courses you take abroad will be considered either as transfer credit or as “GPA credit.”

 “GPA credit” means that the grade(s) you receive for the course(s) you take abroad will be factored into your Baruch grade point average just like any other course you take at Baruch or on E-Permit at another CUNY College.

 You earn GPA credit only if you study abroad on Baruch-sponsored or CUNY-sponsored Study Abroad Programs.
 If the course you take abroad is on a programs sponsored by a CUNY College, and you have paid CUNY tuition for that program and have filed an E-Permit for that program, you earn GPA credit.
 The sponsoring CUNY College will issue an official transcript with grades listed, and these grades will be recorded and factored into your GPA at Baruch.

 Transfer credit is credit earned at another institution of higher education that Baruch College accepts to count towards its degree requirements.
-Transfer credit earned by studying abroad is accepted in the same way, as credit only, “GPA neutral.”
-However, in order to receive transfer credit, you must have been awarded the equivalent of at least a “C” (undergraduate) or “B” (graduate) for the course from the host institution abroad.
+Transfer credit earned by studying abroad is accepted in the same way: as credit only, and is considered “GPA neutral,” in other words, the grades are not factored into a student’s GPA.
+Please note, however, that you must have been awarded the equivalent of at least a “C” (undergraduate) or “B” (graduate) for the course from the host institution abroad in order to receive transfer credit.